Why This Question Appears in Every Interview

 Sample Answer Structure

-Here's a complete example demonstrating the framework in action:
+Here's a complete example demonstrating the framework in action with all components working together:

 Handling Follow-Up Questions

 Interviewers often probe deeper after your initial answer.
-Prepare for these common follow-ups.
+Prepare for these common follow-ups to avoid being caught off guard.

 "What would you do differently?"